Digitization is transforming countries. But is it being done right?

 - Limiting competition and exacerbating inequality by consolidating decision-making power among a limited number of powerful actors.

 - Undermining trust in critical institutions through data breaches, government surveillance, and targeted disinformation campaigns.

 - Reinforcing biases through algorithms.

-The Digital Impact Alliance believes the difference between a positive digital future and a negative one is largely dependent on two criteria factors:
+At the Digital Impact Alliance, we believe the difference between a positive digital future and a negative one is largely dependent on two criteria factors:

 New research series